ErezTzur5/ajax-project/README.md

 # ajax-project
-ajax project from erez tzur and yonatan bokris
+ajax project from erez tzur and yonatan bukris